Pkrysinski/react-developer-portfolio/README.md

 - - - - -
 TODO LIST...
--Need a footer component (and maybe a header?)
+-Need a footer component (and maybe a header?).
--Need to implement tailwind/CSS
+-Need to implement tailwind/CSS.